ardiesan/engineers-log/_posts/2022-10-28-jersondayudayfullspeed-article .md

-# FullSpeed Technologies Inc. Internship
-# Author: Dayuday, Jerson
+---
+layout: post
+title:  "Learning and notes in fullspeed technolgies intern"
+author: Jerson Dayuday
+date: "2022-10-28"
+categories: [ Jekyll, tutorial ]
+---

-# Internship learning in fullspeed technolgies
+## Internship learning in fullspeed technolgies

+# Effective communication
 Here are some of the things that I've done as a software engineer intern at FULLSPEED TECHNOLOGIES INC. On my first initial week at FULLSPEED, I started my day with a virtual meeting with one of the admins for social media specialists, in this meeting I had learn about the company's background in software consultations, Digital marketing, and offshore development.

 In the following topic, I was able to know the organizational structure of the company and its mission and its vision.
 At FULLSPEED at end of every month, the company has a monthly knowledge sharing in which employees can share their knowledge with the team.
 During this time I was invited to another meeting for the introduction to the team/department to that I will belong (Titan department).
 The Titan department is one of the development departments in the company.
 In this particular virtual, we talk about the department goals which are :